Contact Us Today (424) 372-3112

-It should be noted that in order for a victim to receive restitution, there has to be a conviction on the case.
-This could occur as plea agreement, no contest plea, or a guilty verdict at trial.
-The victim must inform the court, prosecutor, or probation department about their loss.
+It's important to note that for a victim to receive restitution, there must be a conviction in the case.
+This could be the result of a plea agreement, a no-contest plea, or a guilty verdict at trial.
+The victim is required to inform the court, prosecutor, or probation department about their loss, ensuring a fair and transparent process.

-For instance, victim restitution in criminal cases is normally order within a short period of time after the conviction, while most civil claims can take many months or years.
+For instance, victim restitution in criminal cases is normally ordered within a short period of time after the conviction, while most civil claims can take many months or years.
 In addition, in a personal injury lawsuit, the attorney will receive a substantial portion of the recovery, but not in criminal cases.

 Victim's Compensation Fund in California